How to appeal against an enforcement notice

 2 The Square

 If your appeal arrives 'out of time', the postmark on the envelope will be examined to see whether, according to the postage paid, it should normally have been received before the date when the enforcement notice took effect.
-But if the postmark is unclear and you cannot supply proof of posting in time to be received before that date, your appeal will not be accepted.
+If the postmark is unclear and you cannot supply proof of posting in time to be received before that date, your appeal will not be accepted.